 The first 4 relations tell us that for each $a\in\Arr$ the algebra generated by $P_a(H)$ and $Q_a(H^*)$ is the Heisenberg double of $H$, also called the smash product algebra $H\pisharp H^*$.

 The redundancy of the generators is made explicit by the last 2 relations so what needs explanation is that why the $P_{T_1a}$ and $Q_{T_1a}$ obey the same relations as the $P_a$ and $Q_a$.
 This is closely related to involutivity of the antipode.
-But for the sake of explanation let $H$ be any finite dimensional Hopf algebra.
+But for the sake of explanation let $H$ be any finite-dimensional Hopf algebra.
 Recall \cite{Montgomery} that the smash product algebra is isomorphic to the full endomorphism algebra $\End H$.
-In fact there are two canonical isomorphisms
+In fact, there are two canonical isomorphisms

-related by $\mathcal{R}(.)=S\ci\mathcal{L}(.)\ci S^{-1}$.
-Introducing $p(h):=\mathcal{L}(h\ot\eps)$, $q(\varphi):=\mathcal{L}(1\ot\varphi)$ and $\bar p(h):\mathcal{R}(h\ot\eps)$, $\bar q(\varphi):=\mathcal{R}(1\ot\varphi)$ we see that the operators $p$ and $q$ satisfy the same relations as $\bar p$ and $\bar q$, namely (\ref{P alg}), (\ref{Q alg}) and (\ref{QP comm rel}).
+related by $\mathcal{R}(\cdot)=S\ci\mathcal{L}(\cdot)\ci S^{-1}$.
+Introducing $p(h):=\mathcal{L}(h\ot\eps)$, $q(\varphi):=\mathcal{L}(1\ot\varphi)$ and $\bar p(h):\mathcal{R}(h\ot\eps)$, $\bar q(\varphi):=\mathcal{R}(1\ot\varphi)$, we see that the operators $p$ and $q$ satisfy the same relations as $\bar p$ and $\bar q$, namely (\ref{P alg}), (\ref{Q alg}) and (\ref{QP comm rel}).
 It is clear that $\bar p$ and $\bar q$ can be expressed in terms of $p$ and $q$ and vice versa; we only have to compute

 which are identical expressions precisely if $S$ is involutive.
-Specializing them by substituting $\varphi=\eps$ or $h=1$ we obtain the required expressions (\ref{Pbar}) and (\ref{Qbar}).
-At the end we didn't have to choose whether $P_a$ and $Q_a$ were represented by $\mathcal{L}$ and $P_{T_1a}$ and $Q_{T_1a}$ by $\mathcal{R}$ or vice versa.
-That is to say, with the given generators, the algebra $\M$ doesn't require any orientation of the edges: $a$ and $T_1a$ are treated symmetrically as well as the $P$, $Q$ operators associated with them.
-In representations, however, such a choice have to be made.
+Specializing them by substituting $\varphi=\eps$ or $h=1$, we obtain the required expressions (\ref{Pbar}) and (\ref{Qbar}).
+At the end we did not have to choose whether $P_a$ and $Q_a$ were represented by $\mathcal{L}$ and $P_{T_1a}$ and $Q_{T_1a}$ by $\mathcal{R}$ or vice versa.
+That is to say, with the given generators, the presentation of $\M$ does not require any orientation of the edges: $a$ and $T_1a$ are treated symmetrically as well as the $P$, $Q$ operators associated with them.
+In representations, however, such a choice has to be made.